quartictech/infra/kubernetes/README.md

 ssh -p 9022 jovyan@localhost
 ```

-To push and pull from git, set up `ssh-agent` with forwarding like so:
+To push and pull from git, set up `ssh-agent` with forwarding by modifying `~/.ssh/config` like so:

 ```
 Host localhost